tapilew/equilibrio-alpha/README.md

 2. **Clear Crypto Income Tracking:**
-   - **How it works:** The **TuriStable** dashboard provides a **real-time, clear history** of all USDT payments received through the protocol, including amounts, timestamps, and optional references (like booking IDs).
+   - **How it works:** The **TuriStable** dashboard provides a **real-time, clear history** of all USDC payments received through the protocol, including amounts, timestamps, and optional references (like booking IDs).
-   - **UX Advantage:** Merchants can instantly see their **stablecoin** income stream without needing to manually check their wallet or block explorers.
+   - **UX Advantage:** Merchants can instantly see their **USDC** income stream without needing to manually check their wallet or block explorers.

 3. **Flexible Fiat Reconciliation (Manual via CSV):**
    - **How it works:** The dashboard allows merchants to **export their crypto